Antigua and Barbuda

 Compliance –A company is required to keep financial records, which should reflect the financial position of a company.
 A corporation must keep at its registered office a copy of the financial statements of each of its subsidiaries whose accounts are consolidated in the financial statements of the corporation.

-There is no requirement to file audited accounts or annual returns with the authorities.
+There is no requirement to file audited accounts or tax returns with the authorities if the company is conducting business exclusively outside of Antigua.

 - Shareholders not disclosed